 Sydney Olympic Park

 Sydney’s Brick Ring Walk is an absolute must for any early morning or late afternoon walker.
 The soaring circular walkway casually sits 18.5 metres high so you can get a birds-eye view of the pond below.
 The path extends to around 550-metres so you can do a number of rounds and get those steps in.

-Image credit: Ben Allen, Simon Bradfield, Leela Kajonkij, Peter Pesta, Yotsakorn Donchai, Chumphoo
+Image credit: Ethan Rohloff courtesy of Turf Design Studio, Destination NSW, Simon Bradfield, Leela Kajonkij, Destination NSW, Peter Pesta, Yotsakorn Donchai, Destination NSW, Chumphoo